papyri/site-docs/checklist.md

 = _The Archive of Aurelius Sakaon: Papers of an Egyptian Farmer in the last Century of Theadelphia_, ed.
 G.M.
 Parássoglou.
 Bonn 1978.
 (Pap.
 Texte Abh.
 XXIII).
 Nos.
 1—98; ostraca nos.
 78—81, 83, 85, 88, 90—91.
 [RH] {ddb:p.sakaon}

 ### P.Sarap.
 = _Les archives de Sarapion et de ses fils: une exploitation agricole aux environs d'Hermoupolis Magna (de 90 à 133 p.C.)_, ed.
 J. Schwartz.
 Cairo 1961.
 (Institut Français d'Archéologie Orientale, Bibliothèque d'Étude 29).
 Nos.
 1—103.
-[SEVPO]
+[SEVPO] {ddb:p.sarap}

 ### P.Sarga
 = _Wadi Sarga, Coptic and Greek Texts_, ed.
 W.E.
 Crum and H.I.
 Bell, with an introduction by R. Campbell Thompson.
 Copenhagen 1922.
 (Coptica III).
 The Greek and Coptic texts are listed on p. xv; no. 9 is on vellum, no. 12 on papyrus, the remainder on ostraca (= O.Sarga).
 All the documentary texts listed in P.Sarga on page xv as Greek, nos.
 121—127, 147, 150—151, 155—156, 159—160, 195, 199—201, 205—374, 380—385 are reprinted in SB XVIII.
 There is a concordance in SB XIX, Abschnitt 7.
 Many of these texts contain a word or more in Coptic.